-Howland has shown internationally with both solo and group exhibitions including Road to Mosul (solo), London, Textured to Only Us (solo), Los Angeles, I-ΣMIGRAZIONI (group), Italy, and Where I Lay My Head (group), Australia, among others.
-Howland regularly works with National Geographic, The New York Times, Le Monde, and Wall Street Journal among others.
+Howland has shown internationally with both solo and group exhibitions including ‘Leave and Let Us Go’ (solo), FOAM Amsterdam; ‘Road to Mosul’ (solo), London; ‘Textured to Only Us’ (solo), Los Angeles; Photo Lux Festival (group), Tuscany; ‘Where I Lay My Head’ (group), Sydney, among others.
+Howland published her first book ‘Leave and Let Us Go’ with GOST Books in 2021 and regularly works with National Geographic, Le Monde, de'Volkskrant and Wall Street Journal, among others.

 Shortlisted for Grand Prix Images Vevey 2021

 1 of 20 Photographers to Watch, Artsy, 2019